Mummification Museum: Unlocking the Ancient Secrets of the Afterlife

 What You Will See: The “How-To” Guide to the Afterlife

 The museum’s layout is brilliant.
 It guides you step-by-step through the mummification process.
-Your Egypt Fun Tours guide will bring the exhibits to life, but here is what you can’t miss.
+Your Egypt Fun Tours guide will bring the exhibits to life; however, here are some highlights you shouldn’t miss.

 1. The “Gruesome” Tools of the Trade